-Classes that typically have a hands-on approach, such as anatomy and chemistry will also be held online.
-Higginbotham says one of the main goals is for students to learn concepts and connect them to science and believes this can be achieved remotely- albeit with some challenges.
+Classes that typically have a hands-on approach, such as anatomy and chemistry, will also be held online.
+Higginbotham said one of the main goals is for students to learn concepts and connect them to science and she believes this can be achieved remotely—albeit with some challenges.

 However, Higginbotham wanted to make clear these are small things in the long run.